-Treatment for Hodgkin's lymphoma depends on what type you have and the stage of the disease.
+Treatment for Hodgkin lymphoma depends on what type you have and the stage of the disease.
 It also depends on the size of the tumour, your age, and your symptoms.
 It is usually treated with medicines called chemotherapy.
-You may need radiation treatment.
+You may need radiation treatment or targeted therapy.

 If the cancer comes back, you may need a stem cell transplant.

-Radiation and chemotherapy can have serious side effects.
+Chemotherapy, radiation, and targeted therapy can have serious side effects.
 But the benefits of the medicine are usually more important than any side effects.
 Side effects may go away after you use the treatment for a while.